 agetty -L 9600 ttyS1 vt100

-And alias. which is a useful shell built-in command for creating aliases (shortcut) to a Linux command on a system.
+And alias. which is a useful shell built-in command for creating aliases (shortcuts) to a Linux command on a system.
 It is helpful for creating new/custom commands from existing Shell/Linux commands (including options):

 alias home='cd /home/eldernode/public_html'